 NC - reserved model name, used with no-connect pins

-Note, ‘NC’ is sometimes used for non-digital pins that cannot be described by IBIS functions.
+Note, “NC” is sometimes used for non-digital pins that cannot be described by IBIS functions.

-The fourth column, bus_label, is optional for rail pins (signal_type POWER or GND).
+The fourth column (bus_label) is optional for rail pins (signal_type POWER or GND).
 The bus_label entry is a name assigned to a subset of the pins with a rail signal_name.

-The optional bus_label entry provides a way to describe some routing groupings such as left-hand and right-hand rail paths.
+The optional bus_label entry column provides a way to describe some routing groupings such as left- and right-side rail paths.
+All pins that have the same bus_label must have the same signal_name.
 If the bus_label column is not specified for signal_type POWER or GND, then the bus_label shall be assumed to be the signal_name.

 The [Designator Pin List] keyword shall be followed by the strings “signal_name”, “signal_type”, and “bus_label” as column headings.

 Pin names must be the alphanumeric external pin_names of the designator.
-The pin names cannot exceed eight characters in length.
-In addition, NC is a legal signal_type and indicates that the pin is a “no connect”.
+In addition, “NC” is a legal signal_type and indicates that the pin is a “no-connect” (or when there is no model available for it).
 As described in Section 3.2 the reserved words “GND”, “POWER”, and “NC” are case-insensitive.

-Note that all EMD Pins and Designator Pins that have the same signal_name (or subset bus_label) are “connected”.
-Connection details between the EMD Pins and any Designator Pins are described by the electrical models under the [EMD Model].
+For I/Os, all EMD pins and designator pins that have the same signal_name can be connected.
+Connection details between the EMD pins and any designator pins are described by the models under the [EMD Model].
+All pin_name pins for each designator are required to be listed.
+The signal_name entries are useful for I/O pins when describing Aggressor_Only terminals discussed later.
+A signal_name entry may appear one or more times in the [EMD Pin List] or, for any designator, in the [Designator Pin List].

-All non-rail pin_name pins (generically referred to as I/O pins) are required to be listed and have only a signal_name entry.
-No signal_type or bus_label entry is permitted.
-The signal_name entry may be assigned to designate I/O pins on .ibs [Component]s or .emd [Define EMD] that are associated with corresponding [EMD Pin List] I/O pins.
-In other words, the [EMD Pin List] pin_names may be different than the corresponding pin_names of the designator component, but the EMD-level assigned signal_name entries are used for the association.
-This association will be useful when describing Aggressor_Only terminals discussed later.
+Each non-rail pin_name pin (generically referred to as I/O pins) shall have only a signal_name entry.
+For I/O pins, no signal_type or bus_label entry is permitted.

 Example:

 | A SIMM Module Example: